Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_10_scripting.rst

     **Task - allowance**

-    Theo makes a plan for spending his pocket money over a 14-day vacation.
+    Little Theo makes a plan for spending his pocket money over a 14-day vacation.
 Write a program that, for an average daily spend of 5, 10, or 20 euro, lists how much money in total Theo would need in each case.

 .. activecode:: console__scripting_allowance